-Before lockout or tagout devices are removed and energy is restored, there are some procedures the authorized employee must follow:
+Before removing lockout or tagout devices and restoring energy, the authorized employee must follow these procedures:

-There are some things an employer must do if a worker who didn't apply the lockout/tagout device actually removes the device.
+There are some things an employer must do if a worker who did not apply the lockout/tagout device actually removes the device.
 The person in charge must accomplish three actions listed below:

 In some circumstances, workers need to temporarily restore energy to a machine or piece of equipment during servicing or maintenance to test and /or reposition the machine or piece of equipment.
-Lockout or tagout devices may be removed temporarily in order to perform these tasks.
+Workers may temporarily remove lockout or tagout devices in order to perform these tasks.
 However, it is important to know that you may not use an abbreviated procedure during the release - test - restore sequence.
 You must use full lockout/tagout procedures anytime you release from lockout/tagout or restore equipment after testing and positioning.